dalestubblefield/sn-package-upgrade-util/README.md

 ## Introduction

-Log in to your ServiceNow instance using your admin credentials.
+1) Log in to your ServiceNow instance using your admin credentials.
-Navigate to the "System Definition" section in the application navigator.
+1) Navigate to the "System Definition" section in the application navigator.
-Click on "Background Scripts" to open the background script editor.
+1) Click on "Background Scripts" to open the background script editor.
-In the background script editor, paste this script.
+1) In the background script editor, paste the contents of the script "upgradeUtil.js".
-Change "In Scope" to "Global".
+1) Change "In Scope" to "Global".
-Click Run Script.
+1) Click Run Script.

 Read further instructions in the script output.

+BONUS: I have an additional file named "Install_Utah_AppEngine_allProducts.js" to show you how to install specific packages in a repeatable manner.

 Submit bug reports and feature suggestions, or track changes by contacting [Dale Stubblefield](mailto:dale.stubblefield@servicenow.com).